christian-volmer/OFFT/README.md

 # Technical details

-“offt” implements the so-called mixed-radix Cooley-Tukey FFT algorithm.
+“oFFT” implements the so-called mixed-radix Cooley-Tukey FFT algorithm.
 The basic idea is to decompose the length of the transform into smaller factors.
 For each factor, a fast FFT algorithm is called.
 The result of the complete transform is then computed by appropriately putting together the results from the smaller transforms.
 This approach is also known as “divide and conquer”.
 When done right, it will give a major speed improvement over the naive implementation of the Discrete Fourier Transform (DFT) formula.

-“offt” employs the following methods and algorithms
+“oFFT” employs the following methods and algorithms
 - At the top there is a general implementation of an in-order out-of-place decimation-in-time mixed-radix Cooley-Tukey algorithm.
 - There are hard-coded FFT modules in the form of automatically generated “spaghetti code” for factors up to length 32
     - prime factor 2 is trivial